moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

     `aws-vault exec <name_of_your_role>`
    If you're not sure which profile to use, consult `aws-vault list` or for even more detail, your `~/.aws/config` file.
 3. Log in to the Pulumi backend with `pulumi login --cloud-url s3://data-engineering-pulumi.analytics.justice.gov.uk`.
-4. Run `pulumi stack select` and pick `data-engineering-exports`.
+4. Run `pulumi stack select` and pick `data-engineering-exports`(which may be out-of-sight, just keep hitting the up arrow).
 5. Run `pulumi stack` to check you can see what's currently deployed.
+If asked for a passphrase, hit return.
 6. Run `pulumi preview` to check the resources look correct.
 Use the `--diff` flag to see details.

 You may see changes to update the local archive path, which can be ignored.
 If you are using a different version of `pulumi-aws` to the current deplyment you may see changes relating to the provider, you can avoid these by installing the specific version curently in use, for example, `pip install --force-reinstall pulumi-aws==5.40.0`.